Christian agnosticism

-Christian agnosticism is a theological position drawing influences from Christianity as well as agnosticism.
-Christian agnostics hold that it is difficult or impossible to be sure of anything beyond the basic tenets of the Christian faith.
-They believe that God or a higher power might exist, that Jesus may have a special relationship with God, might in some way be divine, and that God might perhaps be worshipped.
+Christian agnosticism, or agnostic Christianity, is a theological perspective that blends core elements of Christianity with an agnostic outlook on religious certainty.
+Christian agnostics generally believe in the existence of God or a higher power and affirm the divinity or spiritual significance of Jesus Christ.
+However, they tend to reject the notion of biblical infallibility and express uncertainty about whether Christianity is the one true or fully correct religion or path.
+While they are drawn to Christian teachings and often identify with Christianity, they acknowledge the limits of human knowledge in matters of divine revelation.
 This belief system has deep roots in the early days of the Church.

 History

 Leslie Weatherhead

 In 1965 Christian theologian Leslie Weatherhead published The Christian Agnostic, in which he argues:

 Although radical and unpalatable to conventional theologians, Weatherhead's agnosticism falls far short of Huxley's, and short even of weak agnosticism:

 In the summary chapter of The Christian Agnostic, Weatherhead stated what he believed in a sort of twelve-part creed: